Unboxed-Software/solana-course/content/interest-bearing-token.md

 In a separate terminal, run the following command: `solana-test-validator`.
 This will run the node and also log out some keys and values.
 The value we need to retrieve and use in our connection is the JSON RPC URL, which in this case is `http://127.0.0.1:8899`.
 We then use that in the connection to specify to use the local RPC URL.

 `const connection = new Connection("http://127.0.0.1:8899", "confirmed");`
-Alternatively, if you’d like to use testnet or devnet, import the clusterApiUrl from `@solana/web3.js` and pass it to the connection as such:

-`const connection = new Connection(clusterApiUrl('devnet'), 'confirmed');`
-If you decide to use devnet, and have issues with airdropping SOL.
-Feel free to add the `keypairPath` parameter to `initializeKeypair`.
-You can get this by running `solana config get` in your terminal.
-And then go to [faucet.solana.com](faucet.solana.com) and airdrop some SOL to your address.
-You can get your address by running Solana address in your terminal.

 ### 3. Helpers